TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/b-ExtbaseReference/Index.rst

 Each controller argument is validated by the following rules: If the argument has a simple type (string, integer, etc.), this type is checked.
-If the argument is a domain object, the annotation @validate in the domain object is taken into account and - if set - the appropriate validator in the folder Domain/Validator for the existing domain object is run.
-If there is set an annotation
-@dontvalidate for the argument, no validation is done.
-Additional validation rules can be specified via further @validate annotations in the methods PHPDoc block.
-The syntax is @validate $variableName Validator1, Validator2, ...
-The syntax is almost the same as with validators in the domain model, you only needs to set explicitly the variable name.
+If the argument is a domain object, the annotation *@validate* in the domain object is taken into account and - if set - the appropriate validator in the folder :file:`Domain/Validator` for the existing domain object is run.
+If there is set an annotation *@dontvalidate* for the argument, no validation is done.
+Additional validation rules can be specified via further *@validate* annotations in the methods PHPDoc block.
+The syntax is *@validate $variableName Validator1, Validator2, ...* The syntax is almost the same as with validators in the domain model, you only needs to set explicitly the variable name.

 If the arguments of an action can not be validated, then the errorAction is executed, which will usually jump back to the last screen.
 It is important that validation is not performed in certain cases.
-Further information for the usage of the annotation @dontvalidate see 'case studies Example: Editing an existing object' in Chapter 9
+Further information for the usage of the annotation *@dontvalidate* see 'case studies Example: Editing an existing object' in Chapter 9